 Bit by a Dog?
-Our Santa Ana Dog Bites Lawyers Can Help
+Our Santa Ana Dog Bite Lawyers Can Help

 Dog bites can cause physical and emotional scarring.
 The resulting medical bills and disabilities can be extremely burdensome.
 While we cannot take away your pain and suffering, we will do everything we can to better this situation for you.
 You can trust us to advocate on your behalf and receive the best compensation possible for your claim.

-If you or someone you love was recently bit or attacked by a dog, it’s time to speak with Santa Ana dog bites lawyers.
+If you or someone you love was recently bit or attacked by a dog, it’s time to speak with Santa Ana dog attack lawyers.
 You could be owed compensation for your damages, including medical bills, lost wages, and scarring.
-Schedule your dog bite case review with the experienced Santa Ana dog bites attorneys at Hess & Nghiem.
+Schedule your dog bite case review with the experienced Santa Ana attorneys at Hess & Nghiem.

 You should not have to suffer damages from a dog bite, but if you are, our knowledgeable and passionate legal team is here to help.
 At Hess & Nghiem, we are available by phone 24 hours a day, 7 days a week.
 Call our Santa Ana, California office at (657) 333-5726 or use our online contact form today to schedule your free case consultation.